pu-bioinformatics/group-work-genius/README.md

  - Joy NoiseMaker

  ## Comments
  This is a very nice and clean implementation.
 Nice work.
 The only critique would be that you do not provide enough information as to what the tool does.
-What is the usage of the script? -2 points for that, otherwise Kuddos.
+What is the usage of the script? -1 point for that, otherwise Kudos.

  9/10 points